olibatstone/11ty-portfolio/src/selected-work/boosting-account-creation.md

   caption: "Early *Trust and privacy* content ideation."
 %}

-I created content that explained why insurers offered the test as a free benefit and assured that there are no hidden costs.
+I created FAQ content that explained why insurers offered the free-benefit test, assured that there are no hidden costs and reiterated how the test is different from competitors.

 {% render "partials/figure.html",
   src: "/images/simplifying-genetic-risk/desktop/action-home-desktop-1-@2x",
   alt: "Finalised FAQs addressing the free benefit nature of the test reiterating how the test is different from competitors.",
-  caption: "Finalised FAQs addressing the free benefit nature of the test and reiterating how the test is different from competitors."
+  caption: " "
 %}

 ### Redesigned content to clarify value and drive sign-ups